 While we’ve made a comparison of IoT protocols, we’re well aware that it can be difficult to decipher which one is better when they’re not stacked up alongside each other.

-So, as a TL;DR – take a look at this IoT protocols comparison table, which compares each protocol’s strengths, weaknesses, and specifications.
+So, in case all of this was TL;DR, take a look at this IoT protocols comparison table, which compares each protocol’s strengths, weaknesses, and specifications.

 Choosing the right IoT protocol for your next IoT application is crucial.
-That’s why this IoT protocols comparison article provides you with a simple rundown of the pros and cons of each major protocol.
+Hopefully, this article provides you with a useful rundown of the pros and cons of each major protocol.

 While each protocol has specific limitations, Nabto can help overcome some specific barriers to implementation.